ProfessorPotatis/sk222uf-1dv610-L3/README.md

 2. The system present a reset game choice.
 3. User tells the system he/she wants to reset the game.
 4. The system present a reset game.

 ***

+### UC8 Win a game
+#### Preconditions
+A user is authenticated.
+Ex.
+UC1, UC3.
+A user has previously started to play a game.
+Ex.
+UC5, UC6.
+#### Main scenario
+1. Starts when a user wants to win the game.
+2. The system present a game with instructions how to win.
+3. User plays the game according to the instructions.
+4. The system present a winner message.

+***